markusgrotz/python3-armarx/docs/installation.rst

 Option 2: Installation From Source, Manually
 --------------------------------------------

-Clone the ArmarX Python repository somewhere.
-If you are in an active axii workspace, executing `echo $armarx__python3_armarx__PATH` might return a path that indicates where that repository is already cloned on your computer.
+Clone the repository of the ArmarX Python bindings to a location of your choice.
+If you an ArmarX workspace with the module `armarx/python3-armarx` is active, executing `echo $armarx__python3_armarx__PATH` should return a path to the cloned repository in the workspace.

 Within the base directory of your ArmarX project, run